Saladinas/simpleChat/README.md

 ## Available Scripts

+To install dependencies, you need to run below command in both root and client folders:

+### `npm install`

-In the project directory, you can run:
+In the project rppt directory, you can run:

 ### `npm run dev`